What is a full-time equivalent (FTE)?

 - Divide by the number of full-time hours in your chosen period (2,080 for annual FTE)

-Example: Your company has 10 full-time employees working 40 hours a week and 10 part-time employees working 20 hours per week.
+Example: Your company has 10 full-time employees working 40 hours per week and 10 part-time employees working 20 hours per week.
 Your weekly FTE calculation would be:

 Why you need to calculate FTE for your business

 FTE calculations help business owners and finance leaders make informed decisions about workforce capacity and labor costs.
-Here's why calculating FTE matters:
+Without accurate FTE data, organizations often rely on estimates that lead to budget overruns—in fact, 50.1% of finance leaders have experienced budget overruns from improper labor cost tracking.

-- Labor cost visibility: Calculate labor costs consistently across teams with varying work schedules and weekly hours
+- Labor cost visibility: Accurately calculate labor costs consistently across teams with varying work schedules and weekly hours

 - Workforce planning: Identify hiring needs by comparing current FTE capacity to workload demands

 According to the Bureau of Labor Statistics, understanding workforce metrics is critical for strategic planning.
-Without accurate FTE data, finance leaders often rely on estimates that can lead to budget overruns.
-Use FTE to get a clear picture of how many full-time equivalent employees are on your team.
+Use this employee calculator to get a clear picture of how many full-time equivalent employees you actually have—not just a headcount that obscures true capacity and productivity.

 Understanding how much your employees actually cost—for both full-time and part-time employees—provides important insights into your business.
 Are you billing clients enough?
-Which employees and roles help increase profitability?
+Which employees and roles help increase productivity?

 - Multiply the employee's hourly wage by the number of hours worked that year